wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 There are several options to run kubectl:

-   * Use the Cloud Shell/Console provided by the cloud vendor (AWS, Azure, GCP, etc.), which may involve costly bills.
+   * In a Terminal on your laptop use the Cloud Shell/Console CLI programs provided by the cloud vendor (AWS, Azure, GCP, etc.), which may involve costly bills.

-   * If you have a <strong>laptop</strong> with enough memory and CPU, you can install <a href="#Minikube">Minikube</a>  or <a target="_blank" href="https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/">install</a> from the <a target="_blank" href="https://x-team.com/blog/introduction-kubernetes-architecture/">K8s hypercube Docker container</a>.
+   * If you have a <strong>laptop</strong> with enough memory and CPU, install <a href="#Minikube">Minikube</a>, <a href="#EKSAnywhere">AWS ECS & EKS Anywhere</a>, or <a target="_blank" href="https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/">install</a> from the <a target="_blank" href="https://x-team.com/blog/introduction-kubernetes-architecture/">K8s hypercube Docker container</a>.

    * Just the Kubectl CLI program can be installed on your laptop for you to communicate directly to a K8s master.